soniah/blog/content/posts/2009-10-01-ruby-here-document-example.md

 tags:
   - Ruby
 ---
 A nice ruby example (for my reference) of using here documents to load data/logic.
-From [Pragmattic Programmers&#8217; Best of Ruby Quiz][1]:
+From [Pragmattic Programmers' Best of Ruby Quiz][1]:

 <!--more-->